 This fun tune is based LOOSELY on a version performed by Glenn Miller and his band.
-I've written it for solo beginner, and also for duet!
+I've written solos for beginner and late elementary, and also for duet!
+(Two different versions of the duet music.)

 The notes in this jazzy piano music are MOSTLY easy, being based around Middle C. However, there are some scary accidentals!
 Some students freeze when they see an unexpected sharp or flat... engage their minds, and maybe do some drawing of accidentals.